rsimon/scala-force-layout/README.md

 If you want to open your graph in a window on the screen (with mouse pan and zoom included), use this code:

-    // Creates an zoom- and pan-able view of the graph val vis = new BufferedInteractiveGraphRenderer(graph)
+    // Creates a zoom- and pan-able view of the graph val vis = new BufferedInteractiveGraphRenderer(graph)

     // Creates a JFrame, with the graph renderer in the content pane